Falmouth Lifeboat Station: History

-The first motor lifeboat at Falmouth was Watson Class The Brothers, originally stationed at Penlee Lifeboat Station, it was transferred to Falmouth on 14 April 1931.
-It was powered by a Weyburn 80BHP petrol engine.
+The first motor lifeboat at Falmouth was the 45-foot Watson-class The Brothers, originally stationed at Penlee Lifeboat Station, it was transferred to Falmouth on 14 April 1931.
+It was powered by a Weyburn 80-BHP petrol engine.

 The replacement Watson-class boat, B.A.S.P. (the initials of the donors, Blackburn, Armstrong, Smart and Price) which arrived in 1934, had been the first lifeboat at Yarmouth on the Isle of Wight and the second of three Watson-class built by J Samuel White of Cowes to be stationed at Falmouth, is now preserved in the RNLI historic lifeboat collection at the Dockyard, Chatham.
 The third Watson was Crawford and Constance Conybeare in 1940.

 The station’s last displacement hulled lifeboat, the prototype Thames class lifeboat Rotary Service, left the station in August 1976 after four years' service.
 It was replaced by the prototype Waveney, 44-001.
 This had been built in America in 1964 and was the first of the RNLI's 'fast' lifeboats, being capable of 14 kn, twice the speed of earlier motor lifeboats.
 It operated from Falmouth until June the following year.
 Unofficially called 'The Yank' after its American connection, 44-001 is now also preserved in the RNLI historic lifeboat collection at the Dockyard, Chatham.